- Rates & Property

 Display a copy of the public notice in a clearly visible place on or near the site the application refers to.

 The District Licensing Committee (DLC) Secretary will forward a copy of your application to the Police, Medical Officer of Health and an alcohol inspector, who are required under the Sale and Supply of Alcohol Act to consider the application.

 If the Police or Medical Officer of Health has any matters in opposition to the application, they must file a report on it within 15 working days.
 Copies of their reports will be sent to you.

 The alcohol inspector will compose a report on the application for the DLC, assessing it against the criteria for issue.

-A person with a greater interest in the application than the public generally may object to your application within 15 working days of the first publication of the public notice.
+Anyone may object to your application within 25 working days of the publication of the public notice.
 If any objections are received, these will be forwarded to you.